Hypro Renovation – CIDB-Certified – KL & Selangor

 5. Do you provide free site visits and quotes?

 Yes.
-Site visits and itemised quotations are free throughout KL and Selangor.
+As a plaster ceiling contractor serving KL and Selangor, our site visits and itemised quotations are free.
 WhatsApp 017-786 8793 with your location and floor area, and we'll arrange a time within the week.